Miro-Astore/modeller_workflow/README.md

 2. construct alignment. use external tools such as uniprot and crystal for this.

 3. bash run.sh will run the actual homology modelling.
-Keep in mind that myloop.py is the loop modelling class, this is where you need to write selection text for loop refinement
+Keep in mind that myloop.py is the loop modelling class, this is where you need to write selection text for loop refinement.
+Will output everything to modeller.log